Shane Healy

 BIOGRAPHY

-Shane Healy represented Ireland in the men’s 1500 metres at the 1996 Atlanta Olympic Games, reaching the semi-finals in one of the most improbable journeys to an Olympics in Irish sporting history.
+Shane Healy competed in the men’s 1,500 metres at the 1996 Atlanta Olympic Games, reaching the semi-finals in one of the most improbable journeys to an Olympics in Irish sporting history.
+He qualified from his heat – having literally punched, beat and shoved his way to a fifth-place finish after becoming boxed in on the inside – before finishing 11th in the semi-final in 3:39.81.

 Born in Dublin, Healy spent his early childhood in Goldenbridge Orphanage after his mother left the family when he was four and his father went to work in Manchester.
 He lost his beloved aunt Noreen – who came to take him on day trips – when she died suddenly while he was waiting for her to pick him up.